Water (wuxing): Attributes

 In Chinese Taoist thought, water is representative of intelligence and wisdom, flexibility, softness, and pliancy; however, an overabundance of the element is said to cause difficulty in choosing something and sticking to it.
 In the same way, water can be fluid and weak, but can also wield great power when it floods and overwhelms the land.
-In Chinese medicine, water is believed to govern the kidney and urinary bladder, and is associated with the ears and bones.
-The negative emotion associated with water is fear/anxiety, while the positive emotion is calmness.
+In Chinese medicine, water is believed to govern the kidney, the urinary bladder and jing.
+It is associated with the ears and bones.
+The negative emotions associated with water are fear and anxiety, and the positive emotions are fortitude and the virtue of wisdom; the "soul" associated with water is zhi (志), meaning "will" or "determination."

-The colours black, blue, and grey also represent water.

-Astrology

-In Chinese astrology, water is included in the 10 heavenly stems (the five elements in their yin and yang forms), which combine with the 12 Earthly Branches (or Chinese signs of the zodiac), to form the 60 year cycle.

-Yang water years end in 2 (e.g., 1992), while yin water years end in 3 (e.g., 1993).
-Water governs the Chinese zodiac signs Pig and Rat.
-It also usually represents wealth and money luck in Feng Shui, although it might differ in some subjective scenarios.